-- Q. Is there an age limit? - A. There is no specific age limit, but it is necessary that Principal Investigator and Collaborator (Proposers) be able to create a structure that can perform the research at an organization or the like in Japan and carry out the R&D projects throughout the project period.
+Q. Is there an age limit?

+A. There is no specific age limit, but it is necessary that the Principal Investigators (Proposers) be able to create a structure that can perform the research at an organization or the like in Japan and carry out the R&D projects throughout the project period.